johnlee999/brother_ql-inventree/README.md

 This is a fork of https://github.com/pklaus/brother_ql by [Philipp Klaus](https://github.com/pklaus) to enable faster updates.
 Check out https://github.com/inventree/inventree to see what I forked it for.

+## Main customizations and improvements in this fork (by johnlee999)

+- Added model information and label settings for TD series (e.g., TD-4420DN)
+- Improved image size conversion and auto-resizing for 203dpi labels
+- Added debug output for image resizing (shows before/after sizes in terminal)
+- Enhanced CLI options and control for autocut and peeler (label peeling) modes
+- Enabled saving of sent command byte sequences (print data) as binary files for debugging
+- Refactored code to reduce duplication and improved error handling

+---

 ## Verified models
 ### Verified devices